Speculorg/Terminal/volumes/rabbitmq_data/README.md

 # rabbitmq_data

-This folder contains RabbitMQ messaging broker files for development.
-Data remains persistent between restarts.
+This directory contains RabbitMQ files for development.
+Data is preserved between container restarts.